peter-kuhmann/qwik-ionicons/README.md

 })
 ```

-# 🌈 Colours
+# 🌈 Styling
+All SVGs will have the class `ionicon`.
+This allows you to define global default styles
+for all ionicons using CSS.

+## 📏 Size
+You can use CSS class styles or inline CSS style to set the size per Icon.

+If you need a default size for all ionicons, make use of the class `ionicon`.

+## 🎨 Color
 All SVGs make use of the `currentColor` property.
-This means, you can
-flexibly colorize all icons by specifying the font color.
+By default, the icons
+will use the same color as the current text color.
+To adjust an icon's color,
+you just need to change the text color (CSS attribute `color`).

 For that, you can use:
-- CSS classes
+- CSS classes,
-- inline style
+- inline style,
-- Tailwind classes
+- Tailwind classes,
-- ... whatever you like :)
+- ... or whatever you like :)

 # 🏎️ SVG/HTML footprint
 The library is constructed using Qwik's `component$` method.